product-release · article

 That ritual angle is part of what makes Florida Water unusual.
 The same bottle of Murray & Lanman Florida Water that lives next to a barber’s clippers also lives in espiritismo, santería, and curandería traditions across Latin America and the Caribbean.
 It is used in spiritual cleansings (limpias) and blessings.
 Few aftershaves can claim to be both a $14 splash AND a sacrament.
 It’s also dirt cheap and effective, which is the other half of the legend.

-Phoenix Artisan Accoutrements is the house Douglas Smythe and Frances Towle have been running out of Casa Grande, Arizona since 2012.
-Irreverent, often weird, partial to taking traditional categories and bending them sideways.
-The promo art tells you the flavor of bend they’re going for: an alien rising from a fountain, holding a black monolith and a DE razor, with UFOs in the sky and the actual Murray & Lanman bottle parked beside him.
+The 2026 promo art tells you why: an alien rising from a fountain, holding up a DE razor with a black monolith on a column beside him, UFOs in the sky, and the actual Murray & Lanman bottle parked off to the right.
 The tagline reads “Refresh.
 Renew.
 Transcend.”
 That’s not a Florida Water tribute.
-That’s a Florida Water 2001: A Space Odyssey crossover.
+That’s a Florida Water 2001: A Space Odyssey crossover, and it’s carried the brand into year ten of selling this scent.

 In the meantime